 - Team Fuqua Principles: The Team Fuqua community is as unique as the individuals who comprise it.
 Underlying our individuality are a number of shared ideas and principles that we live out in our own ways.
 Our students have identified and defined 6 “Team Fuqua Principles” that we feel are the guiding philosophies that make our community special.
 At the end of your 2 years at Fuqua, if you were to receive an award for exemplifying one of the 6 Principles listed below, which one would it be and why?
-Your response should reflect the research you have done, your knowledge of Fuqua and the Daytime MBA program and experience, and the types of activities and leadership you would engage in as a Fuqua student.
+Your response should reflect your knowledge of Fuqua and the Daytime MBA program and experience, and the types of activities and leadership you would engage in as a Fuqua student.

 - Authentic Engagement: We care and we take action.
 We each make a difference to Team Fuqua by being ourselves and engaging in and supporting activities about which we are passionate.

 - Supportive Ambition: We support each other to achieve great things, because your success is my success.
 The success of each individual member of Team Fuqua makes the whole of Team Fuqua better.